Spelling Words for Class 6

 • What are Spelling Words?

-Spellings refer to the correct arrangement of letters in a word.
-It involves recognising, recalling and reproducing the correct sequence of letters that form a word.
-Developing spelling skills includes understanding phonetics, word structures and memorisation.
-Spellings are an essential aspect of language proficiency, contributing to accurate and clear written communication.
+Spellings refer to the proper arrangement of letters within a word.
+It entails identifying, remembering, and repeating the precise letter combinations that form a word.
+Gaininging spelling profiency includes understanding phonetics, word structures and memorisation.
+Spellingsis a crucial component of language proficiency, contributing to accurate and clear written communication.

 What are Phonetics?

-Phonetics involves the study of the sounds of human speech.
-It includes some basic concepts that are:
+Phonetics is a study of the sounds of human speech.
+It covers some basic concepts that are:

-1. Phoneme: A phoneme is the smallest unit of sound in a word that can change its meaning.
-For example, in the word "elusive" the sound /?/ is a phoneme.
+1. Phoneme: It is the smallest unit of sound in a word that can alter its meaning.
+For example, in the word "elusive" the sound /I/ is a phoneme.

 2. Vowels and Consonants: Vowels are sounds produced with an open vocal tract and consonants are sounds produced with a partial or complete closure of the vocal tract.

-3. Articulation: Articulation refers to the physical production of speech sounds using the tongue, lips, palate and other speech organs.
+3. Articulation: It refers to the physical production of speech sounds using the tongue, lips, palate and other speech organs.

 4. Syllables: Understanding syllables and their components, such as onset (initial consonant or consonant cluster), nucleus (vowel or vowel sound), and coda (final consonant or consonant cluster).
 For example, The word "comprehensible" has four syllables: com-pre-hen-si-ble.

-5. Intonation: Intonation involves the rising and falling patterns of the pitch in speech.
-It can convey meaning, such as indicating questions, statements or emphasis.
+5. Intonation: It involves the rising and falling patterns of the pitch in speech.
+It can be used to indicate remarks questions, statements or emphasis.

 Example:

-→ neutral Intonation: I can't believe you did that.
+→ Nutral Intonation: I can't believe you did that.

 What are Spelling Words Structure?

-Students focus on various aspects of word structures to enhance their vocabulary and language skills.
+Students concentrate on several aspects of word structures in order to improve their language proficiency and vocabulary.
 Here are some key concepts and word structures that are often covered.

 1. Root Words: These are basic stand-alone words from which new words can be made by adding affixes.
 For example, act, play, cheer, crypt and so on.